Back

 Architecture

-The pipeline layers on top of a stream controller that handles RTSP ingestion via OpenCV, GStreamer, or FFmpeg depending on the source.
-Above it sit three layers: inference, tracking (Kalman filter), and heuristics (kinematic analysis to classify falls).
-Only the fall signal and a snapshot pass forward to a FastAPI backend and React/TypeScript interface.
-Everything else stays inside the pipeline.
+The pipeline runs on top of a stream controller that handles RTSP ingestion via OpenCV, GStreamer, or FFmpeg depending on the source.
+Above this are three layers: inference, tracking (Kalman filter), and heuristics (kinematic analysis to classify falls).

 Rendering diagram…